Uber, Facebook and Google: Is The Time Right?

 In fact, as blockchain is a distributed ledger, representing a continuous chain of blocks sequences, it is extremely secure, because it uses encrypted keys.
 The information is stored not in one place but is recorded in each block of the chain.
 It also eliminates the need for a centralized power since service providers and consumers can directly communicate with each other.
 An important fact is that the currency exchange option is already embedded in the technology.

 So is blockchain really practical for Uber?
 Instead of a centralized organization being the middle-man in the exchange of information, all those who want to become a driver will attach some of their metadata to a profile directly linked to the blockchain.
-This will enable the current position of the driver and the feedback of clients to be stored.
+This will enable the current position of the driver and the feedback from clients to be stored.
 Each time a new pick up is there; the blockchain will pick the closest driver and assign them to the customer.
 The payment itself would be processed in the existing peer-to-peer network.

 With the advancement of distributed ledgers, many opportunities have opened up for changing and improving already established internet markets.
 Joseph Lubin, co-founder of Ethereum made jokes about several world giants: